PROUDLY SUPPORTED BY OUR EDUCATION PARTNER

 INTRODUCTION

 INCON offers a series of virtual learning lectures on topics of relevance to their teams, clients and partners.
-The program focused on polishing skills so we are ready for the ever changing and increasingly competitive events industry landscape.
+The programme focuses on polishing skills so we are ready for the ever changing and increasingly competitive events industry landscape.
 This year we look forward to learn from each other so we can respond to the changing face of customer service whilst leveraging new technologies to spark creativity and ensure operational efficiencies.
 You can also check out previous INCON Learning programmes in our archive below where you can learn about leadership development, AI tools as well as innovative strategies to make your event stand out, drive registrations and enhance audience engagement.

 Speaker Profile →